BitcoinCash1/Bitcoin-Cash-Node/doc/gitian-signing.md

 TODO: Add reference to gitian keys process instructions once that document is written.
-It should be clear to signers that there are expectations associated with the siginging process and that it's unacceptable to blindly sign builds.
+It should be clear to signers that there are expectations associated with the signing process and that it's unacceptable to blindly sign builds.

 ## Sign your Gitian builds